Devdharpatil/canvas-medium/docs/ANDROID_UI_TESTING_GUIDE.md

 1. Update TASK.md to mark "Test Android UI Flows" as completed
 2. Document any issues found in a separate file
 3. Proceed to testing integration points between frontend and backend

+## Setup Issues Encountered During Testing

+### 1. TemplateListActivity Crash
+   - **Issue**: Tapping the add button (+) in the main feed caused the app to crash
+   - **Error**: `IllegalStateException: This Activity already has an action bar supplied by the window decor.
+Do not request Window.FEATURE_SUPPORT_ACTION_BAR and set windowActionBar to false in your theme to use a Toolbar instead.`
+   - **Location**: TemplateListActivity.java:54 in onCreate method
+   - **Root Cause**: Theme configuration conflict - the activity was using a theme with an ActionBar but also trying to set a Toolbar as the ActionBar
+   - **Fix**: Added `android:theme="@style/Theme.CanvaMedium.NoActionBar"` to the TemplateListActivity declaration in AndroidManifest.xml
+   - **Status**: Fixed, verified working

+### 2. Template API Authentication Issue
+   - **Issue**: The Template List screen shows "Failed to load templates" with a 403 Forbidden error
+   - **Error**: `403 Forbidden` when calling `GET /api/templates`
+   - **Location**: TemplateListActivity.java:67 - using non-authenticated API client
+   - **Root Cause**: The API service was created without authentication tokens, causing the server to reject the request
+   - **Fix**: Changed `apiService = ApiClient.getClient().create(ApiService.class)` to `apiService = ApiClient.createAuthenticatedService(ApiService.class, this)`
+   - **Status**: Fixed, verified working

+### 3. No Default Templates in the System
+   - **Issue**: Template List screen shows "No templates found" because no templates exist in the database
+   - **Root Cause**: The application doesn't come with pre-defined templates
+   - **Fix**: Created a DataInitializer class that automatically adds default templates when the backend starts:
+     - Added 4 default templates: Blog Post, Photo Gallery, Tutorial, and Quote
+     - Templates are only created if no templates exist in the database
+     - Each template includes various elements (headers, text, images) in a predefined layout
+   - **Implementation**: Created `backend/src/main/java/com/canvamedium/config/DataInitializer.java` using CommandLineRunner
+   - **Status**: Fixed, verified working

+### 4. Template Response Format Mismatch
+   - **Issue**: Template List screen shows "No templates found" even though templates exist in the database
+   - **Error**: The Android app is looking for a "content" field in the API response, but the backend returns templates in a "templates" field
+   - **Location**: TemplateListActivity.java:116 - in onResponse callback method
+   - **Root Cause**: Mismatch between the expected response format in the Android app and the actual format returned by the API
+   - **Fix**: Updated the TemplateListActivity to check for both "templates" and "content" fields in the API response
+   - **Status**: Fixed, verified working

+### 5. Template Class Casting Exception
+   - **Issue**: App crashes when trying to display templates with `ClassCastException`
+   - **Error**: `java.lang.ClassCastException: com.google.gson.internal.LinkedTreeMap cannot be cast to com.canvamedium.model.Template`
+   - **Location**: TemplateAdapter.onBindViewHolder (line 58)
+   - **Root Cause**: When deserializing the JSON response, Gson creates LinkedTreeMap objects instead of Template objects, which cannot be directly cast
+   - **Fix**: Modified the TemplateListActivity to properly convert LinkedTreeMap objects to Template objects using the Template.fromMap() utility method
+   - **Status**: Implemented, awaiting verification

+### 6. Template Detail Authentication Issue
+   - **Issue**: Clicking on templates in the template list results in a 403 Forbidden error
+   - **Error**: `403 Forbidden` when calling `GET /api/templates/{id}`
+   - **Location**: TemplateBuilderActivity.java:83 - apiService initialization
+   - **Root Cause**: The TemplateBuilderActivity was using a non-authenticated API client to fetch template details
+   - **Fix**: Changed `apiService = ApiClient.getClient().create(ApiService.class)` to `apiService = ApiClient.createAuthenticatedService(ApiService.class, this)`
+   - **Status**: Fixed, verified working

+### 7. Default Template Visual Improvements
+   - **Issue**: Default templates appear with generic names ("Test Template") and no thumbnails
+   - **Root Cause**: The backend was creating basic templates without proper names and thumbnails
+   - **Fix**: Enhanced DataInitializer.java to:
+     - Create more descriptive templates (Blog Post, Photo Gallery, Tutorial, Quote)
+     - Add proper placeholder thumbnail URLs for each template
+     - Provide better descriptions and more structured content
+   - **Status**: Fixed, awaiting verification